|

 line by \[Pi] ens.
 Set the register Pt to select a default

 paragraph indentation style.
-The register Ps determines
+The register Ps controls the

-the amount of vertical space between paragraphs.
+vertical spacing between paragraphs.

 PF ["'left'center'right'"]